 Mountains are the most beautiful structures of nature, majestic, solid that stand against the sky and feel like that they can catch the entire countrysides in their shadow.
 They are the sources of recreation and resource.
-They are the source of agriculture, provides ample space in the slopes for production.
+They are the source of agriculture, provide ample space in the slopes for production.

 - Mountains play an important role in the water cycle.

-- The precipitation of snow in the mountains remains and stored in the mountains until it melts in the spring and summer season and provides essential water for settlements, agriculture, and industries downstream.
+- The precipitation of snow in the mountains remains and is stored in the mountains until it melts in the spring and summer season and provides essential water for settlements, agriculture, and industries downstream.

 - In fact, in the semi-arid and arid regions, around 90% of the river comes from the mountains.

 - In temperate Europe, the Alps that occupy around 11% of the area of the Rhine river basin supply 31% of the annual flow and in summer more than 50%.